- Start an intense exercise program

-However, before embarking on an exercise program, a qualified health professional should screen and prescribe suitable exercises.
+However, before starting an exercise program a qualified health professional should screen and prescribe suitable exercises.

 The exercise program should focus on meaningful and engaging tasks.